Ariakim-Taiyo/GeoFs-737-Immersion-SFX/README.md

 Dynamic Touchdown sounds; *Ryanair pilots better prepare their ears, because hard landings wont sound quite the same as soft ones.*<br>
 Stall Shaking/Buffeting; *A camera effect that shakes the camera in the cockpit when you are at high aoa.*<br>
 Rain Sounds; *Hear the rain dynamically respond to parameters such as speed and precipitation rate!*<br>
+Passengers Clapping; *If you make an acceptable landing when in bad weather, the passengers will clap for you!*<br>
+Passengers Screaming; *Suggested by user BlloketHackerX, If you go into a nosedive or put the plane in a perilous situation, the passengers will react accordingly.*<br>
+Flaps Lever Clicking; *When you adjust the flaps, the lever makes a distinctive click sound*<br>
+Trim Wheel Noise; *The trim wheel makes a sound when you adjust the trim*<br>
+Flaps Extending/Retracting Sound; *The flaps make a faint whirr when moved.*<br>